FredericBoisguerin/pdf-graph-digitalizor/README.md

 8. After processing, your spreadsheet editor will automatically open with the output file (the first sheet of the file is empty, the second contains the results).

 ## Excel template edition
-You can edit the Excel template in the following resources directory
+You can edit the Excel template in the following resources directory:
 > `com/fredericboisguerin/graph/report`